Notice

 Overview

 In case a user requests contract agreements, Trace-X checks if the user has required roles ('ROLE_ADMIN', 'ROLE_SUPERVISOR').
-If yes, then the requested assets will be mapped to the related contract agreement id.
-These contract agreement ids will be then requested on EDC side via POST (/management/v2/contractagreements/request) and GET (/management/v2/contractagreements/{ContractAgreementId}/negotiation) to get the relevant information.
+If yes, the requested assets will be mapped to the related contract agreement ID.
+These contract agreement IDs will be then requested on EDC side via POST (/management/v2/contractagreements/request) and GET (/management/v2/contractagreements/{ContractAgreementId}/negotiation) to get the relevant information.

 The contract information is then returned by the endpoint as a pageable result.